tritonmc/triton-website/docs/getting-started/installation.md

 - [ProtocolLib 5.5.0+](https://www.spigotmc.org/resources/protocollib.1997/)
 - [_(Optional)_ PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/)

+Keep in mind that Triton requires Java 21 or newer.

 Once you have downloaded the plugin, place the `.jar` in the `plugins` folder of all your servers (Spigot/Paper, Folia, BungeeCord, Velocity, etc).